-NAL.
-While I am pleased in the main with Mr. Watson's paper, it still leaves the impression on my mind that he regards Jesus as divine,-semidivine-or somehow superior by birthright to any other specimen of the genus homo of ancient or modern times.
-With your permission I propose to briefly notice some of his teachings, that the reader may compare the Spiritualism of Jesus with his own.
-Jesus taught that there was a personal devil and a focal hell, that the wicked would finally be sent there or remain in a fiery furnace forever.
+I "feel inclined" to notice the reply of Samuel Watson to W. S. Wood in a late issue of the Joun-NAL.
+While I am pleased in the main with Mr. Watson's paper, it still leaves the impression on my mind that he regards Jesus as divine, -semidivine-or somehow superior by birthright to any other specimen of the genus home of ancient or modern times.
+With your permission I propose to briefly notice some of his teachings, that the feader may compare the Spiritualism of Jesus with his own.
+Jesus taught that there was a persoual devil and a local hell, that the wicked would be sent there or remain in a forever.
 (Witness parable of tares and key to it, Matt.
-13: 24-50 and 36-48; also 16: 18, 19.)
-He fasted forty days, then talked with the devil, then was carried by him to the holy city and placed upon a pinnacle of the temple, and thence to a moun-tain high enough to render all parts of the earth visible from its top (Matt.
-4: 1-11).
-He promised the "twelve" (Judas Iscarlot being one of them) that they should sit upon twelve thrones in his kingdom, judging the twelve tribes of Israel, as their pay for leaving all and following him while on earth (Matt.
+13: 24-30 and 36-43; also 16: 18, 19.)
+He fasted forty days, then talked with the devil, then was carried by him to the holy city and placed upon a pinnacle of the temple, and thence to a moun-tain high enough to reder all parts of the earth visible from its top (Matt.
+4: 1.11).
+He promised the "twelve" (Judas Iscariot being one of them) the "twelve" (Judas Iscariot being one of them) that they should sit upon twelve thrones in his kingdom, judging the twelve tribes of Israel, as their pay for leaving all and following him while on earth (Matt.
 19: 27-29).
-He abrogated or sus-pended the law of cause and effect by forgiving sins (Matt.
+He abrogated or suspended the law of cause and effect by forglving sins (Matt.
 9: 2-6.
 Luke 7: 47, 48).
-He professed to give a like power to his disciples breathing the Holy Ghost into or on them at the same time (St. ohn 20: 22, 23).
-He directed his disciples to not fear them which kill the body, but were not able to kill the soul, but to fear him who was able to destroy both soul and body in hell (Matt.
-10: 28).
-He declared that he would remain three days and three nights in the heart of the earth, and cited as fact and a type, the abiding of Jonas in a whale's beily the same length of time (Matt.
-12: 40, 41).
+He professed to give a like power to his disciples breathing the Holy Ghost late or on them at the same time (8t.
+John 29: 29: 29.
+He directed by disciples to the disciples the disciples to the disciples the discip John 20: 22; 22).
+He directed his disciples to not fear them which kill the body, but were not able to kill the soul, but to fear him who was able to destroy both soul and body in hell (M4t), 10:28).
+He declared that he would remain three days and three nights in the heart of the earth, and cited as fact and a type, the abiding of Jonas in a whale's belly the same length of time (Matt.
+14: 40, 41).
 He mentioned righteous Abel's murder (Matt.
-25: 5), the story of the flood and Noah's rescue (Matt.
-4: 37 39), the destruction of Sodom by fire and brimstone, and the turning of Lot's wife into a pillar of chloride of sodium, recorded in the 19th chapter of Genesis (Luke 17: 93, 20, 33) as historical facts

-He claimed that at his second coming he would be king; that he would separate the righteous from the wicked, sending the wicked "into everlasting punishment, but the righteous into life eternal" (Matt.
+23: 35), the story of the flood and Noah's rescue (Matt.
+24: 37 39), the destruction of Sodom by fire and brimstone, and the turning of Lot's wife into a pillar of chloride of sodium, recorded in the 19th chapter of Genesis (Luke 17: 28, 29, 33) as historical facts.
+He claimed that at his second coming he would be king; that he would separate the righteous from the wicked, sending the wicked "into everlasting punishment, but the righteous into life eterns!"
+(Matt.
 25: 31-46).
 He said he saw Satan fall from heaven; that Satan bound a woman eighteen years, and that Satan desired to have Simon that he might sift him as wheat (Luke 10: